nanoframework/nanoFramework.IoT.Device/devices/At24cxx/README.md

 # At24cxx - I2C EEPROM read/write

-This binding is used used to read and write data via I2C from the external EEPROM memory.
+This binding is used to read and write data via I2C from the external EEPROM memory.

 ## Documentation